choubari/IEEE-ENSIAS-Management-System/README.md

   <img  src="screenshots/signup.PNG" width="600px" >
 </p>

-After Signing up, you will get an immediate confirmation email, and you need to wait until the admin accepts you within the student branch and [updates your status](https://github.com/choubari/IEEE-ENSIAS-Management-System/blob/master/README.md#list-of-members-).
+After Signing up, you will get an immediate confirmation email, and you need to wait until the admin accepts you within the student branch and updates your status.
+[Go to List of Members section](#list-of-members-).

 ### Login :